thep0ntiff/MAES/README.md

 # 🔐 MAES — More AES Encryption Library

-MAES is a lightweight C++ implementation of the **Advanced Encryption Standard (AES-256)**, built for learning, customization, and experimentation.
+MAES is a lightweight C++ implementation of the **Advanced Encryption Standard (AES)**, built for learning, customization, and experimentation.
 It includes a simple **client-server chat application** that demonstrates encryption and decryption in real-time using your custom AES routines.

 ---

 ## 🚀 Features

-- 📦 AES-256 encryption and decryption
+- 📦 AES-CTR encryption and decryption
 - 💬 Example client-server chat application
 - 🧪 Chunk-based processing with debug output
 - 🧰 Pure C++ — no external dependencies